 7 Easy Storage Tips to Keep Produce Fresh Longer

 Frugal and health-conscious consumers know the disappointment of reaching into the fridge to pull out fresh produce, only to find that it's already gone bad.
-An American family of four throws away an average of $1,484 in food every year, according to National Geographic.
+More than a third of the food produced in the U.S. is wasted every year, costing the average American family about $1,500.
 With a few small adjustments in food storage, though, you can increase the shelf life of fruits and vegetables.
 These seven tips can save you money and put fresh produce consistently at hand, helping facilitate a healthy diet.

 One of the most basic ways to ensure that produce stays fresh is to keep the food whole until you're ready to eat it.
 The flesh of a sliced apple or pear will turn brown, of course, but this rule also applies to other fruits and vegetables.
 When you buy vine tomatoes, for instance, don't tear away the stems until you're ready to use the tomatoes.
 Detaching stems can cause damage and lead to bacteria growth.